Here are some common questions you may have about ad blocking.Expand all Collapse all

-Choose or upload blacklists in Campaign Manager Verification.
+Choose or upload flagged domain lists in Campaign Manager 360 Verification.
 Then apply them to your campaign (or the parent advertiser or account).

 If ad blocking is enabled for your account, it is available for all your traffic globally.

-You can add a total of 1000 domains or subdomains to each blacklist.
+You can add a total of 1000 domains or subdomains to each list.